 What is it?

 The NAC is intended to be used as an extra level of security to authenticate an individual during the NETFILE transmission process.
 This replaces having to provide the CRA with a specific line number of a previous year’s tax return when calling into the CRA to authenticate your account.

 Where do I find it?

-This alphanumeric code can be found on your paper Notice of Assessment (NOA) top right corner under the “Notice Details” section ( see image below) or online in your “MyAccount” next to “Access Code”.
+This code, which is made up of numbers and letters, can be found on your paper Notice of Assessment (NOA) top right corner under the “Notice Details” section ( see image below) or online in your “MyAccount” next to “Access Code”.
 This code is unique to each individual.

 If you cannot locate your NAC on the paper copy of your NOA or online in your “My Account”, you can call the CRA, and answer a few authentication questions before they provide you with the information requested.

 How do I use it with my tax software?

 Once you have located your personal NAC, you will then apply this code in the field indicated in the software of your choice.
 To learn how to apply this to TurboTax software, please click here.

 A few important aspects regarding the NETFILE Access Code (NAC):